 The PER_R shall be included in all relevant test reports and shall be rounded to 4 points of decimal.

+x.x.x.
+EC ratio calculation

 The pure electric consumption ratio can be established for vehicle configurations that have not tested Type 6.
-The worst case vehicle configuration generating the electric consumption ratio shall meet requirements defined in paragraphs 2.5 and 3.4.1.2 of annex B8.
+The worst case vehicle configuration generating the electric consumption ratio shall meet requirements defined in paragraphs 2.5 and 3.4.1.2 of Annex 8.

 The pure electric consumption ratio, EC_R, shall be calculated as follows: